KagariSoft/renxel/README.md

 ### Important!

 Yo need generate a Ren'Py translation first, then you can use this script to generate file.

 No delete the out folder or the folders inside out folder.

+No rename the excel file, the script will use the name of excel file to generate the Ren'Py file.

 ## What i need delete in tl folder?